Flute Lesson Syllabus 2018–19

 Readings and summaries Four very short written reflections (about 300-400 words) on required readings will be required as part of this course.
 You may read your assigned readings in any order that works best for you.
 The first is due by 30 September; the second by 1 December, the third by 25 January and the last by 1 April.
-To save paper, please submit your summary by email in a word doc attachment.
+To save paper, please submit your summary in an email with “Student Name/Reading Summary #X” in subject line.
 Please note that late assignments will not be accepted.
-This assignment is intended to heighten your awareness of the context of performing and to expand your thinking about various larger issues in performance.
-I would like each student to directly apply the practical information contained in these texts to their own playing.
-To that end, I would like the written assignments to focus on what was personally most useful to you as a player and how you actually applied the information in your practice and/or performance experiences.
-Please include in your summaries three specific examples of how you have applied information, sourced directly from the text, to your own practice as a musician.
+This pragmatic assignment is intended to heighten your awareness of the context of performing and to expand your thinking about performance issues.
+I would like each student to apply these texts to their playing.
+To that end, please focus in your summaries on three specific examples of how you have applied information, sourced directly from the text, to your practice as a musician.

-Readings for 2017-18 are listed below.
-I encourage you to purchase these items for your own library.
-If you have already read one of the suggested readings for your year, simply choose another from another year that especially interests you.
+Readings for 2018-19 I encourage you to purchase these items for your own library.
+If you have already read one of the suggested readings for your year, simply choose another title from this list that especially interests you.

 For first year students: